Sustainable aquaculture Demak: shrimp yield tripled and income doubled

 Adapting to more sustainable and productive methods

 In the project area, farmers in Demak are trained through Coastal Field Schools (CFS).
-This is an existing method, which the Building with Nature Consortium has adjusted with a focus on shrimp farming and mangrove belt recovery; see earlier blogs by Blue Forest.
-Farmers adopt critical adaptive thinking to develop, test and implement best practices such as generating farm inputs locally to reduce cost and in an ecologically sound way.
+This is an existing method, which the Building with Nature Consortium has adjusted with a focus on shrimp farming and mangrove belt recovery; see earlier blog by Blue Forest.
+Farmers learn critical adaptive thinking to develop, test and implement best practices such as generating farm inputs locally to reduce cost and in an ecologically sound way.
 The trained villagers pass on their insights through new trainings in other villages with the help of government programs.

 Shrimp yield tripled and income doubled

 The first monitoring results of 2016 by the Department of Aquaculture of the Faculty of Fisheries & Marine Sciences (FPIK) of the University of Diponegoro (UNDIP) and the Aquaculture and Fisheries group of Wageningen University (WUR), show that the CFS helped the farmers to improve both yield and income: shrimp yield tripled and income doubled.